pootiney/Game-Design-face-emotion-recognition-autism/README.md

 >3.
 How put the time limit?

 >4.
-How have the time limit in seperate sessions in one day?
+How can I have the time limit in seperate sessions in one day?

 >5.
 How will the game continue from the start of the part which it was closed last time?